 - "Lock her up" and The Clinton email scandal: Clinton’s opponents, referring to her as “Crooked Hillary,” watched carefully as the FBI investigated Clinton’s possible improper use of her personal email server during her time as secretary of state.
 The FBI concluded in July 2016 that no charges should be made in the case.
 But days before the election, FBI Director James Comey informed Congress the FBI was investigating more Clinton emails.
 On November 6, two days before the election, Comey reported to Congress that the additional emails did not change the agency’s prior report.

 - Historic upset: In the days leading up to Election Day, Clinton led in nearly all polls.
-According to exit polls, however, Trump won thanks to his ability to consolidate the support of white voters and minority and lower-income groups.
+According to exit polls, however, Trump won thanks to his ability to consolidate the support of white voters and lower-income groups.

 - The Office of the Director of National Intelligence released a report in January 2017 concluding that the Russians interfered with the election.
 Trump fired former FBI Director James Comey.
 Then former FBI director Robert Mueller was appointed as special counsel to investigate possible collusion between Russia and Trump’s campaign.

 - Mueller submitted his report to the Justice Department in March 2019, finding no evidence of collusion between the Trump campaign and Russia, but concluding Russian interference occurred "in sweeping and systematic fashion."

 Candidates: Al Gore (Democrat), George W. Bush (Republican), Ralph Nader (Green Party), Patrick Buchanan (conservative populist), Harry Browne (Libertarian)